loopandlearn/news/docs/index.md

 ## Browser Build: Confirm Status Monthly

 > We do not know why most people have their *Loop* automatic build action disabled by GitHub.
-If you use *Loop* and Browser Build, please continue to manually build th *Loop* app once a month.
+If you use *Loop* and Browser Build, please continue to manually build the *Loop* app once a month.

 > Even though this is typically just the *Loop* app, we suggest you confirm once a month for every app you expect to build automatically; make sure a new build is available in your *TestFlight*.